openshift-labs/learn-katacoda/intro-openshift/resource-objects/02-resource-object-types.md

 In addition to being able to be queried using their full name, many resource object types can be queried using a shorter alias.
 In all cases where the ``type`` of a resource object is listed as a plural, you can also use the ``type`` in its singular form.
 You can therefore use ``route`` instead of ``routes``.

-A high level description of the main resource object types, and other concepts, can be obtained by running the ``oc types``{{execute}} command.
+A high level description of the main resource object types, and other concepts, can be obtained by running the:

+``oc types``{{execute}}

+command.

 ```
 Concepts and Types